VIP5: Towards Multimodal Foundation Models for Recommendation: Related Work

-\textbf{Multimodal Recommendation.~} It is imperative to develop multimodal recommender systems because most of the information on the Web is multimodal.
-Current approaches to multimodal recommendation can be divided into three categories.
+\textbf{Multimodal Recommendation.~} Current approaches to multimodal recommendation can be divided into three categories.
 The most common usage is to leverage multimodal content as side information to assist recommendation decisions.
 For example, VBPR \cite{he2016vbpr} proposes using visual features to supplement user feedback and improve matching-based recommendations.
 PiNet \cite{meng2020heterogeneous} proposes to cover more personalized visual preferences about users.
 It simultaneously learns heterogeneous visual features with semantic and collaborative information and then fuses different visual information through a dual-gating module.
+JRL \cite{zhang2017joint} proposes Joint Representation Learning over multiple modalities for improved recommendation.
 Another stream of approaches focus on providing recommendations along with correlated visual explanations.
 These methods usually work in domains where visual information is important to user behavior patterns, such as fashion \cite{hou2019explainable,verma2020fashionist,chen2019personalized}, travel \cite{geng2022improving}, and food \cite{meng2020heterogeneous}.
 Furthermore, several recent approaches have been proposed to discover the rich intra-item and inter-item semantic structures from multimodal contents to facilitate better item representations and thus enhance recommendation performances~\cite{zhang2021latent,zhang2021mining,deldjoo2022leveraging}.